meyoomhuynh/FBI-Recruiting-System/README.md

  ![](FBI_Table2.png)

 The result from the hypothesis testing is that five out of six division (criminal, HR, IT, national security, science & tech) reject the null hypothesis.
 Only intellgience division accepts the null hypothesis.
-This outcome shows that according to the **five divisions** (criminal, HR, IT, national security, science & tech), **old system is worse than the new system**.
-According to the **intelligence division, the new system is worse than the old system.**
+This outcome shows that according to the five divisions (criminal, HR, IT, national security, science & tech), old system is worse than the new system.
+According to the intelligence division, the new system is worse than the old system.

+## Conclusion
+Hypothesis testing on a **comprehensive level** confirms that the **old system is more effective at graduating recruits**.
+However, the hypothesis testing on **granular level** confirms that the **new system is more effective**.
+Since the application process requires applicants to apply through divisions, if the FBI eventually wants to implement a new recruiting model, the team should **use the new system instead of the old system.**